 Ask your senior residents which of these have been most valuable, useful, and cost effective in recent years.
 It probably varies over time.
 Many residents get Radprimer through their residency, which almost certainly makes it worthwhile.
 However, it is probably too long and detail oriented for structured review.

 There are a number of great neuroradiology books to use throughout your residency.
 My personal favorite as a study tool to recommend while on rotations is Neuroradiology: The Requisites.
 It has enough detail when you want it, or you can just skip through relevant sections and look at the captions when you don’t have time.
 Other books I have found very readable and useful are Problem Solving in Neuroradiology and Neuroradiology Companion.

 For general board review, people generally love Crack the Core Exam by Prometheus Lionheart.
-It comes as a Volume 1 and Volume 2 , and has been updated for 2019.
-There is also a Crack the Core Case Review.
+It comes as a Volume 1 and Volume 2, and has been updated for 2021.
+There is also a Crack the Core Case Review and a dedicated Core Physics review called Radiology Physics – War Machine (amazing title, right?).
 I hear great things, but beware that some people have warned that the ABR is deliberately trying to avoid topics in this book.
 Go figure… the ABR trying to avoid general topics.